Mikejo5000/vsts-docs-pr/docs/boards/get-started/index.md

 ---

-# Azure Boards get started
+# Start using Azure Boards

 Use this guide to sign up and start using Azure Boards.